firstpromoter/fpr-instructions/billing-providers/braintree.md

 For added security, consider creating a new User Role in Braintree that allows only read operations.
 If this is not a concern or if you are in the Braintree Sandbox environment, you can proceed to Step 2.

-1. Log in as admin to your Braintree account and go to Settings > User and Roles > Manage Roles > New.
+1. Log in as admin to your Braintree account and go to Settings > Users and Roles > Manage Roles > New.
 2. Provide a role name such as "Read-Only"
 3. Uncheck all permissions except for: **Download Transactions with Masked Payment Data**, **Download Vault Records with Masked Payment Data**, **Download Subscription Records, Manage Webhooks**.
 4. Click on "Create Role"